pinyili2/arbd2/README.md

-# Atomic Resolution Brownian Dynamics (ARBD) - Nov 22
+# Atomic Resolution Brownian Dynamics (ARBD) - May 24

 Brownian dynamics (BD) simulation is method for studying biomolecules, ions, and nanomaterials that balances detail with computational